gipsi/gipsi.github.io/README.md

 For this round of 100Daysof code I started making a new website - I plan to do something each day with what I've learnt so far and as I learn new things.
 I'm curious about what it will become!
 [Up to Code](https://gipsi.neocities.org/)

+### 19/10/2018 100DaysofCode Day 10

+Today I coded a sprite and put it up on the website.
+[Nervous sprite](https://gipsi.neocities.org/code/fractal.html)
+Tinkered around with color gradient, buttons various CSS.
+The editor in neocities gives lots of little warning signs which I went through correcting then, because it changes the way things look I went back through changing the way stuff looks again (e.g. it made the moon button huge).

+I only realised that the fractal page I did yesterday was keyboard only navigation after doing it ... then long time reading about how to make a touchscreen navigation.
+Google classroom, lots of frameworks, responsive and adaptive design **mobile first**.

 ### 18/10/2018 100DaysofCode Day 9

 JavaScript interactive Mandelbrot fractal: [Fractal Dimension](https://gipsi.neocities.org/code/fractal-dimension/mandelbrot.html)